 An important element of Mr. Lo Cicero’s work is transactional and results in monetizing a client’s IP through a sale or license agreement.
 Knowledgeable of customs and terms in a wide variety of industries, he counsels clients on structuring and pricing transactions when the IP is the key value of an enterprise.

-Mr. Lo Cicero is currently President of the New York Intellectual Property Law Association.
+Mr. Lo Cicero is immediate past President of the New York Intellectual Property Law Association.
 He also serves on the Board of Directors of Education for Music, a not-for-profit institution bringing music education and its attendant benefits to inner city children.
 He is a frequent speaker on issues of patent infringement, trademark dilution, anti-counterfeiting, arbitration, intellectual property damages and recovery, domain name disputes and Internet-related issues.
 He has been named a “Super Lawyer” for Intellectual Property and is included in IP Stars.